-Oh and feel free to adapt this recipe as you like.
+- Feel free to adapt this recipe as you like.
 Comfort food is different for everyone!
-Try different fresh or frozen vegetables.
-Diced carrots, for example, are a great addition to this soup.
+Try different fresh or frozen veggies.
+Diced carrots and yellow onion, for example, are a great addition to this soup.
 If you have any leftover chicken, throw it in as well!

-- Chicken stock – I use frozen chicken broth, no need to thaw it!!
-If you don’t have homemade stock, “Better than Bullion” chicken stock concentrate is another great option.
+- Chicken stock – I use frozen chicken broth, no need to thaw it!
+If you don’t have homemade stock, “Better than Bullion” chicken stock concentrate or boxed chicken stock are both great options.
+You can also use vegetable broth.

 - Potatoes – I love using leftover baked potatoes in this recipe.
-But you could also use about 2lbs raw russet potatoes.
+But you could also use about 2 pounds of raw russet potatoes, peeled and cubed.

-- Broccoli – Both fresh or frozen broccoli works.
+- Broccoli – Both fresh and frozen broccoli work.
 If using frozen broccoli, take it out of the freezer as you start cooking.

 - Milk – For richer flavor, use whole milk.
 But 2% milk works fine too!